Getting Money for Your New Farm Enterprise

 Bank of the Finger Lakes – www.bankofthefingerlakes.com 315-789-1500

 Some county governments have micro-enterprise loan funds with attractive interest rates and repayment terms that can be used to finance farm operations.
 Check with your county Planning and Economic Development Agency/Dept. to find out if they have micro-enterprise loans funds that you might qualify for.
-The Carrot Project (www.thecarrotproject.org) is piloting a few such programs for small farmers in New England, with plans to expand to serve farmers in NY eventually if their programs are successful.
+The Carrot Project (www.thecarrotproject.org) is piloting a few such programs for small farmers in New England, with plans to expand to serve farmers in NY if their programs are successful.

 With the concept of “Slow Money” (www.slowmoney.org) gaining popularity, investor circles nationwide are forming to fund local food systems.
 Depending on your location and farm plans, you may be able to attract investors to fund start-up or expansion of your farm.
 Many Community Support Agriculture farmers have used the strategy of fundraising from their membership to secure their land or build new facilities, usually offering repayment + interest in the form of farm products.
-You will need to check in with legal and tax advisors about the implications for your farm, and you will also need to crunch the numbers and write a business plan to determine whether this is a strategy that can work for you.
+You will need to check in with legal and tax advisers about the implications for your farm, and you will also need to crunch the numbers and write a business plan to determine whether this is a strategy that can work for you.
 Search online for “slow money”, “local investing opportunity networks” and “small farm angel investors” to learn more about the possibilities for your farm.

 Farm Credit’s FarmStart Program

-First Pioneer Farm Credit has launched a program called FarmStart – https://www.farmcrediteast.com/Products-and-Services/FarmStart.aspx.
+First Pioneer Farm Credit has launched a program called FarmStart – visit www.firstpioneer.com/Products/FarmStart.aspx.
 FarmStart is a relatively new venture with a mission to provide investments of working capital in farm businesses and farmer cooperatives that show sound promise for business success.
 The program can make loans to beginning farmers who wouldn’t meet Farm Credit’s internal credit standards.
 It requires no down payment or equity for five-year loans up to $50,000, as long as the business cash flows and seems to have a good chance of succeeding.

 Residential Finance or Using Your Own Equity